avrilcoghlan/LittleBookofRBiomedicalStats/src/installr.rst

 15. The next page says "Select additional tasks" at the top.
 Click "Next" again.
 16. R should now be installed.
 This will take about a minute.
 When R has finished, you will see "Completing the R for Windows Setup Wizard" appear.
 Click "Finish".
+17. To start R, you can either:
+    (a) Check if there is an "R" icon on the desktop of the computer that you are using.
+    If so, double-click on the "R" icon to start R. If you cannot find an "R" icon, try (b) instead.
-17. If you click on the "Start" button at the bottom left of your computer screen, and then choose "All programs", you can start R by selecting "R"  (or R X.X.X, where X.X.X gives the version of R, eg. R 2.10.0) from the menu of programs.
+    (b) Click on the "Start" button at the bottom left of your computer screen, and then choose "All programs", and start R by selecting "R"  (or R X.X.X, where X.X.X gives the version of R, eg. R 2.10.0) from the menu of programs.
-    The R console (a rectangle) should pop up:
+18. The R console (a rectangle) should pop up:

 |image3|